fdiaz/SwiftInspector/CONTRIBUTING.md

 }
 ```

-Refer to the [tests in the Commands target](https://github.com/fdiaz/SwiftInspector/tree/aba9c842c01905cdb672aff3153fcbec7807a412/Sources/SwiftInspectorCommands/Tests) for examples.
+Refer to the [tests in the Commands target](https://github.com/fdiaz/SwiftInspector/tree/407f34bb93df750d95cedaa10f656f0586d0769e/Sources/SwiftInspectorCommands/Tests) for examples.

-### Writing a new Core functionality
+### Writing new Analyzer functionality

-Since we want to separate the commands from the core functionality, you should abstract your core functionality in a class that lives in `SwiftInspectorCore`.
+Since we want to separate the commands from the analyzer functionality, you should abstract your analyzer functionality in a class that lives in `SwiftInspectorAnalyzer`.
+Analyzers are a thin bridge between commands and syntax visitors – they are responsible for kicking off syntax visitation and then packaging up and returning the information gathered from syntax visitors.

+### Writing new Visitor functionality

+Code that visits Swift syntax nodes should be live in the `SwiftInspectorVisitors` module.

 I suggest relying on the [Swift AST Explorer](https://swift-ast-explorer.com/) to understand the AST better and play around with different use cases.

-When you're ready to write some code, I suggest you to start by writing unit tests by relying on the [Temporary.swift](https://github.com/fdiaz/SwiftInspector/blob/aba9c842c01905cdb672aff3153fcbec7807a412/Sources/SwiftInspectorCore/Temporary.swift) file to create fake files for testing.
+When you're ready to write some code, I suggest you to start by writing unit tests by relying on the [Temporary.swift](https://github.com/fdiaz/SwiftInspector/blob/407f34bb93df750d95cedaa10f656f0586d0769e/Sources/SwiftInspectorAnalyzers/Temporary.swift) file to create fake files for testing.

 ```swift
 context("when something happens") {